-Section I. Regular Club meetings of the general membership shall be the first and third Thursday of each month, September through May.
+Section I. Regular Club meetings of the general membership shall be on no fewer than two Thursdays of each month on dates determined by the Board, September through May.
 Exceptions may be made as determined necessary by the Executive Council.